-If you qualify under the active participation rules, use Worksheet 1 and see page 7 of the instructions.
+If you qualify under the active participation rules, use Worksheet 1 (see page 7).

 Commercial revitalization deduction (CRD).
 The special \$25,000 allowance for the CRD from rental real estate activities is not subject to the active participation rules or modified adjusted gross income limits discussed above.
 The \$25,000 allowance must first be applied to losses from rental real estate activities with active participation, figured without regard to the CRD (see Part II).
 Any remaining portion of the \$25,000 allowance is available for the CRD from rental real estate activities (see Part III).
-See the instructions for Worksheet 2 beginning on page 7.
+See the instructions for Worksheet 2 on page 8.
 For general information about the CRD, see Pub.
-954, Tax Incentives for Distressed Communities, and section 1400I.
+954, Tax Incentives for Distressed Communities, and section 1400.